0xWOLAND/website/src/content/blog/japan-summer.md

 </div>

-I’d been in it so long I stopped noticing the water.
+I’d been in it so long I stopped noticing the current.
 In markets, a day can disappear into tiny shifts and still feel like work.
 With people, it was similar: staying where the temperature was familiar, where the next interaction was implied.

 Tokyo didn’t fix anything.
-It just gave me enough quiet to hear my own breathing again.
+It just gave me enough quiet to hear my breathing again.